kayua/Convolution_Dataset_Model/README.md

 ### Comparing our Neural Networks
-Comparison of topologies Dense (DE), LSTM (LS), and Convolutional (CO) for probabilistic injected failure and monitoring injected failure.
+Comparison of topologies MLP, LSTM (LS), and CNN for probabilistic injected failure and monitoring injected failure.
 <table>
     <tbody>
         <tr>